 - be especially careful when clearing steps and slopes

-- consider your neighbours - can you clear areas around their property if they're unable to do so themselves?
+- consider your neighbours and clear areas around their property if they can't do it themselves

 - if you need to shovel snow, don't pile it where it might block access to other places